A Category-Theoretic Analysis of Conformal Prediction: Background

 \section{Background}

-In this section, we introduce (Full) Conformal Prediction (Section \ref{full-cp}), and some basic notions of Imprecise Probability Theory (Section \ref{ips-section}).
+In this section, we introduce (Full) Conformal Prediction (Section \ref{full-cp}), the concepts of category, commutative diagram, and functor (Section \ref{category-back}), and some basic notions of Imprecise Probability Theory (Section \ref{ips-section}).
 The reader familiar with any of these concepts can skip the associated part.